-Kevin A. Klock joined the Foundation for the National Institutes of Health in 2015.
-As vice president of operations and general counsel, he provides overall leadership of the foundation’s corporate infrastructure and legal affairs and serves as a critical thought partner to the President and entire organization.
+Kevin A. Klock joined the Foundation for the National Institutes of Health (FNIH) in October 2015.
+As senior vice president of operations and legal affairs (general counsel), he provides overall leadership of the Foundation’s corporate infrastructure and legal strategy and serves as a critical thought partner to the President and entire organization.
 He also co-chaired Legal Tools for Pandemic Preparedness: WHO Collaborating Center Support for New Coordinating Mechanisms, high-level meetings that informed the World Health Organization and global community ahead of an historic special session of the World Health Assembly on options for a treaty or other instrument on pandemic prevention and response.

-Klock holds an appointment at Georgetown University as an adjunct professor of law and scholar at the O’Neill Institute for National and Global Health Law, where he teaches and writes at the intersection of global health, political and corporate governance, and public-private partnerships.
-In addition, his scholarship has been published in the Journal for the American Medical Association (JAMA), Oxford University Press and the Georgetown Journal of International Law, among others.
+He holds an appointment at Georgetown University as adjunct professor of law and scholar at the O’Neill Institute for National and Global Health Law, where he teaches and writes at the intersection of global health, political and corporate governance, and public-private partnerships.
+His scholarship has been published in the Journal for the American Medical Association (JAMA), Oxford University Press, Think Global Health of the Council on Foreign Relations, among others.

 Klock received his J.D. from Georgetown and is a member of the bars of the District of Columbia and the United States Supreme Court.
 He is a graduate of Duke University, received his M.A. from American University, and was Lord Rothermere Scholar at Oxford University.